Sustainability

 5. The Board of Directors shall regularly review the compliance system and strive to identify and improve problems.

-6. The Audit and Supervisory Board shall audit the effectiveness and functions of this internal control system in an effort to identify and rectify issues at an early stage.
+6. The Audit and Supervisory Committee shall audit the effectiveness and functions of this internal control system in an effort to identify and rectify issues at an early stage.

 2. System for the storage and management of information related to the execution of duties by our directors